spoonboy-io/custom-tab-plugin/README.md

 ## Custom Tab Plugin

-This is a prototype Morpheus plugin which demonstrates how to uses the Morpheus Plugin framework's custom tab provider to query and display data from a custom table in Morpheus.
+This is a prototype Morpheus plugin which demonstrates how to use the Morpheus Plugin framework's custom tab provider to query and display data from a custom table in Morpheus.

 In a fictional scenario, Company XYZ wishes to show a list of installed services associated with each Instance.
 Data is created and inserted via a